MeganNyhan/CI_PP4_Donegal_Courts/README.md

     <li>Posts: The post section is the area where the admin can create, draft and delete blog posts that will be displayed on the site.
 The content uploaded to thei section contains: title, snippet, image, body, author, category, and title tag.</li>
     <li> Comments: The section where the admin can view the comments left on the blog posts and delete, manage or keep.</li>
     <li> Profile: This is the section that stores the User information created by visitors. </li>
+    <li>Contact: This section stores the data sent by the user to the admin via the contact for.
+It includes the user's name, email and message.</li>
 </ul>
     <p> User Stories covered: 0 </p>
     <p>Site Owner's Stories covered: 1, 2, 3, 4 </p>